jariast/obsidian-notes/React/FullStack Course/Part 8 GraphQL/Exercises/8a Exercises.md

 # 8.4 Books of an author

 We added the argument `authorName` to the `allBooks` query, in the resolver we're returning all the books if there's no author name in the arguments.

+# 8.5: Books by genre

+We added the argument `genre` to the `allBooks` query, in the resolver we're chaining filters for the author and for genres.
+#reviewSolutionAfterSubmission